artialex/artialex.github.io/public/notes/Cognitive biases.md

 # Cognitive biases

-_Fundamental attribution error_ or _correspondence bias_ is a tendency for people to believe that _what people do reflects who they are_, probably, the most important cognitive bias
+_Fundamental attribution error_ or _correspondence bias_ is a tendency for people to believe that _what people do reflects who they are_.
+Probably, the most important cognitive bias

 _Bike-shedding effect_ or _Parkinson's law of triviality_ says that _time spent discussing some point is inversely proportional to the importance of that point_.
 Example: Code review -- the change set of 10 lines will contain more comments than a change set of 1000 lines